 We have some of the best natural resources for generating electricity in the world, so there’s no reason why renewables can’t continue to grow rapidly.
 Wind power in the UK is one of the cheapest forms of energy available and clean energy sources like this are also safer and give us more independence than relying on other countries for our fuel.

-You can choose safe, home-grown clean energy for your home or business by switching to Good Energy’s 100% renewable electricity and green gas.
+You can choose safe, home-grown clean energy for your home or business by switching to Good Energy’s 100% renewable power.